ayoubGL/Sentiment_Text_Classifier_Transformer/README.md

 ### 🌐 REST API for Inference: (to be implemented)
 - A lightweight FastAPI endpoint to serve predictions on new text data.

-### 💻 Web UI: (to be implemented)
-- A simple HTML/JavaScript frontend to interact with the FastAPI for sentiment analysis.

 ### 🧼 Clean Code Organization:
 - Structured into modular Python scripts for readability and maintainability.